minwookim88/minwookim88.github.io/README.md

 and current implementation is remote-theme-method based that imports the theme at run-time.
 You can change this theme in '_config.yml' file and Gemfile located at the root directory.

+For customization purposes, there are 2 overidding files that shadow the original theme settings.
+1. /assets/css/main.scss : Changing font options
+2. /_includes/scripts.html : Enabling LaTeX use

 For the choice of layout for pages or posts, please refer to the following page: https://github.com/mmistakes/minimal-mistakes/tree/master/_layouts